Independence preserving property of Kummer laws: Introduction

 with $\mu$, $\nu$, $\tilde{\mu}$ the gamma, $\tilde{\nu}$ the beta laws having a direct connection with the characterization of the gamma distribution given in \cite{L55}. \end{enumerate} For relations to box-ball systems and Pitman's transform one can consult \cite{CST22} and \cite{CKST23}.
-Also recently a mysterious connection between independence properties and Yang-Baxter equations holding for related transformations were discovered in \cite{SU22}.
+Also recently a mysterious connection between independence properties and Yang-Baxter equations holding for related transformations was discovered in \cite{SU22}.

-In the context of the discrete KdV model in \cite{CS2020} the authors observed that if $X$ and $Y$ are independent, $U$ and $V$, are independent and all four have GIG distributions with suitable parameters, then $(X,Y)$ and $(U,V)$ satisfy the detailed balance equation for the map $F_{dK}^{(\alpha, \beta)}$.
-They also conjectured that the GIG distributions are the only possible ones which let this $F_{dK}^{(\alpha, \beta)}$-detailed balance equation to be satisfied.
-Recently, in \cite{LW22} this conjecture was proved without the assumptions of existence and regularity of densities made by \cite{BN21} in their proof of the same conjecture.
+In the context of the discrete KdV model in \cite{CS2020} the authors observed that if $X$ and $Y$ are independent, $U$ and $V$ are independent and all four have GIG distributions with suitable parameters, then $(X,Y)$ and $(U,V)$ satisfy the detailed balance equation for the map $F_{dK}^{(\alpha, \beta)}$.
+They also conjectured that the GIG distributions are the only possible ones that satisfy the $F_{dK}^{(\alpha, \beta)}$-detailed balance equation.
+Recently, in \cite{LW22} this conjecture was proved without the assumptions of existence and regularity of densities made in \cite{BN21} in proving a version of the same conjecture.
 More precisely, \cite{LW22} established the following extension of the Matsumoto-Yor property: if $A$ and $B$ are non-degenerate, positive and independent random variables, and if $\alpha$ and $\beta$ are two positive and distinct numbers, then the random variables

 are independent if and only if $A$ and $B$ have GIG distributions with suitable parameters.

 In this paper we reveal one more candidate for an invariant measure for a lattice recursion model.
 We derive the detailed balance equation for the Kummer distributions.
 Specifically, our main result (Theorem \ref{gHVcharacterization}) gives a characterization of the Kummer laws, which is a result of a similar nature as the one in \cite{LW22} for the GIG laws, i.e. it says that the Kummer distributions are the only possible ones which let the detailed balance equation be satisfied for the map \bel{eff} F(x,y)=\left(y\,\tfrac{1+\beta(x+y)}{1+\alpha x+\beta y}, \, x\,\tfrac{1+\alpha(x+y)}{1+\alpha x+\beta y} \right).\ee The proof uses a suitably designed "Laplace-type" transform and leads to a special second order linear differential equation for an unknown function of such form.
 In this sense the general methodology (a Laplace type transform and a second order ordinary linear differential equation) resembles that of the proof from \cite{LW22}.
 However, at the technical level, the challenges to overcome were of quite a different nature.
 Interpreting this result in the context of the lattice system of recursions described above, it says that the Kummer distributions are the only relevant invariant measures for the type I model governed by the $F$ defined in \eqref{eff}.